Lekkingz/Port-Scanner-Project2/README.md

 Important Note on "Vulnerable": The 'POTENTIALLY VULNERABLE' tag indicates a common service, not a confirmed flaw.
 True vulnerability depends on the software version and configuration.
 Always conduct deeper security assessments.

-Contributing
-Contributions are welcome!
-Fork, branch, commit, push, and open a Pull Request.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-tqdm library

-Python's socket module